UPPMAX/HPC-python/docs/isolated.rst

 More on virtual environment: https://docs.python.org/3/tutorial/venv.html

-Isolated/virtual environment - vpyenv (HPC2N)
+Virtual environment - vpyenv (HPC2N)
 ---------------------------------------------

 Create a ``vpyenv``.
 First load the python version you want to base your virtual environment on: